-Born near Niagara Falls in New York in 1838, Charlie Utter spent his childhood in Illinois.
-When he grew up he moved west and in the 1860s he was earning a living as a trapper and a prospector in Colorado.
+Charlie was born in about 1838 near Niagara Falls, New York and grew up in Illinois.
+When he grew up he moved west and in the 1860s he was earning a living as a trapper, prospector, and guide in Colorado.

 A small man in stature, at five and a half feet tall, Charlie made up for it in his dandified appearance.
-He was extremely neat with blond hair, long and flowing and a perfectly groomed moustache.
-He was known to have worn hand tailored fringed buckskins, fine linen shirts, beaded moccasins, a big silver belt buckle, and a pair of revolvers mounted in gold, silver and pearl.
+He was extremely neat with long flowing blond hair and a perfectly groomed mustache.
+He was known to have worn hand-tailored fringed buckskins, fine linen shirts, beaded moccasins, a big silver belt buckle, and a pair of revolvers mounted in gold, silver, and pearl.

 He slept in a tent surrounded by fine California blankets and always kept in his possession a mirror, combs, razors and whisk brooms.
 Obsessed with cleanliness, he bathed every single morning, an oddity in the mining camps and settlements of the Old West.
 Allowing absolutely no one, not even Wild Bill Hickok, into his tent, it was a deadly point with him, threatening to shoot anyone who entered.

 Charlie’s reputation as a trapper, prospector, and guide, earned him the nickname of “Colorado Charlie.”
-While there, he met a 15 year-old girl by the name of Tilly Nash.
-The daughter of a baker from Empire, Colorado, was obviously impressed by his boyishly handsome face and his charisma and in 1866, the two were married.
+While there, he met a 15-year-old girl by the name of Tilly Nash.
+The daughter of a baker from Empire, Colorado, she was obviously impressed by his boyishly handsome face and his charisma and in 1866, the two were married.

-In the spring of 1876, the brothers organized a wagon train in Georgetown, Colorado and headed for South Dakota.
+In the spring of 1876, Charlie and his brother, Steve, organized a wagon train in Georgetown, Colorado and headed for South Dakota.
 When the wagon train passed through Cheyenne, Wyoming he ran into his old friend Wild Bill Hickok who joined the caravan along with more than 100 others including prospectors, gamblers, and a troop of “working girls.”
 Later, in Fort Laramie, Calamity Jane also joined the wagon train.

-The circumstances of how Charlie Utter and Wild Bill Hickok first met are not specifically known, they more than likely met in Kansas sometime in the mid 1850’s and kept in contact throughout their travels through Colorado.
+The circumstances of how Charlie Utter and Wild Bill Hickok first met are not specifically known, but they more than likely met in Kansas sometime in the mid-1850s and kept in contact throughout their travels through Colorado.

 He soon placed the following notice in the Black Hills Pioneer: